Difference Between Lawyer and Attorney

 Who are Lawyers?

 Lawyers are legal professionals who are trained in the law.
 Such professionals might offer legal guidance to another, or might not.
 By this definition, any individual can consider himself / herself a lawyer after attending the law school in the US.
-However, they can use their skills as a lawyer only limited until they pass the legal bar exam in the exact jurisdiction where they wish to work.
+However, they can use their skills as a lawyer only limited until they pass the legal bar exam in the exact jurisdiction where they wish to work with attorney vs lawyer.

 For instance, a policy consultant or policy advisor to the government, who has attended law school, should not try to offer legal representation although he is a lawyer in the technical sense.
 He can offer skills in the course of the work that he does.
 However, representation of a client in court is not always possible.

 An individual who has education in law will be addressed always as a lawyer, even in case he or she does not provide other people with legal advice.
 A lawyer in the U.S can be any individual who has attended law school about attorney vs lawyer.
 However, a lawyer who has just attended law school might not be permitted to handle specific legal jobs, such as representing someone in a law court.

 That is until he / she successfully passes the bar exam that is help in the particular area of law where they want to practice in difference between lawyer and attorney.